 Garden thugs are plants (not weeds) that quickly get out of control in the garden.
-They can really run amok and hog all the room if they’re not judiciously pruned, dug out, or thinned midsummer.
+They can really run amok and hog all the room if they’re not judiciously pruned, dug out, cut back, or thinned in midsummer.

 Last week I was making iced tea and wanted to add some spearmint to the brew.
 It grows in a flowerbed near the kitchen.
 I couldn’t find it!
 Though I pass by this flowerbed many times each day, obviously, I haven’t paid much attention to this bed.
 It had been choked out by other plants.

 Ironically, Mint is a common garden thug, notorious for its habit of overrunning a garden but that was not the case here.
 A turf war was raging under my nose and the violets and goutweed were winning.